xoikia/Data_Analysis_Customer_Data/README.md

 ![Missingvalues](Miss6.png)

+The remaining missing values in the Activity column will be dropped.

 ## Filling the missing values in Activity

 In order to fill the missing values in the activity column I will use two separate ways